praekelt/numi-api/docs/index.rst

 *****
 Users have access to a set of :ref:`projects <concepts-projects>` based on the permisions of the :ref:`teams <concepts-teams>` they are members of.
 The projects that users have access to may span multiple :ref:`organisations <concepts-orgs>`.

+Users can be members of zero or more organisations.

 .. _concepts-teams:

 Teams